knuxify/eartag/README.md

 ## TODO

-While Eartag is ready to use as-is, there are a few nice features that may be added in the near future:
+While Ear Tag is ready to use as-is, there are a few nice features that may be added in the near future:

  - [ ] Support for fetching data from Musicbrainz
  - [ ] The ability to open and edit multiple files at once
- - [ ] Support for setting custom tags
  - [ ] Warnings for malformed tags

 The project's fully open-source, so if you feel like you could try to implement one of these features, feel free to do so and send a patch to us!